MikkelHebel/MikkelHebel/README.md

-- 👋 Hi, I’m @MikkelHebel
+- 👋 Hi, I’m Mikkel Hebel
 - 👀 I’m interested in playing video games and coding both front and backend (Full stack)
 - 🌱 I’m currently learning Javascript, node.js & Python
 - 💞️ I’m looking to collaborate on building a better world for everyone, with code